 Toddlers have periods of eating well as well as days with little food intake.
-Always offer your child a healthy balanced meal and snacks.
 We usually expect children to eat more than they actually need.
 While it may seem as if your child "barely eats," most kids are very good at knowing how much they need in order to grow.